Heating and Cooling

 Exemptions: research, laboratory, and other specialized programmatic spaces, university-owned apartments, and residence halls.
 Information on the exemption process is below.

-Data regarding energy use, cost savings, and CO2 emissions will be reported each semester for review and action by the Executive Vice President of Administration and the Vice President for Strategic Infrastructure Planning and Facilities.
+Data regarding energy use, cost savings, and CO2 emissions will be reported each semester for review and action by the Executive Vice President of Administration and the Associate Vice President for Strategic Infrastructure Planning and Facilities.

 We appreciate your partnership in advancing our stewardship goals and invite you to view the Campus Temperature Setpoints and Controls Policy in its entirety.